iobroker-community-adapters/ioBroker.sma-em/README.md

 SMA Energy Meter and Sunny Home Manager 2 multicast datagrams with their energy measurement data to the network once or more times per second.
 The SMA Energy Meter Adapter receives these multicast messages and stores them as iobroker states.

+RELEASE NOTES:

+Version 1.3.x includes a Breaking Change:

+- node>=20, js-controller>=7.0.7 and admin>=7.6.17 required
+  Upgrade your ioBroker to at least this software level, if you want to install this adapter.

-RELEASE NOTES: Version 1.1.x includes some Breaking Changes:
+Version 1.1.x includes some Breaking Changes:

 - node>=18, js-contoller>=5 and admin>=6 required
   Upgrade your ioBroker to at least this software level, if you want to use this adapter.